x7bit/unarchiver_opendingux/README.md

 Changelog:

+v1.5 (29/05/2020)
+New MIME types added.
+Added .gz files.
+Check for extensions if MIME is octet-stream.
+Colors.
+More error messages.

 v1.4 (28/05/2020)
 Commands checks in the bash script.
 Added new bash script (misc) to compress a directory in a .opk file